Human Dimensions

 The people and projects at Oregon Sea Grant touch on and inform all aspects of human interactions with the ocean and aquatic ecosystems.
 This work includes coastal and ocean economics and law, demographics, sociology, anthropology, public health, and social, behavioral, developmental psychology, and learning and communication studies.

-Jamie is in Coos Bay.
-As a Community Development Agent, her human dimensions work explores issues related to the seafood production workforce, working waterfronts, and evaluating the role of arts in informal science education.
+Jamie is located in Coos Bay.
+As a Community Development Agent, her work explores issues related to the seafood production workforce, tow lanes, working waterfronts, and marine debris.

 Guillermo is on OSU’s main campus in Corvallis.
 Guillermo works on college-readiness programs geared toward Native American and Latino youth.